 - Mild to moderate signs & symptoms:

-- o hives or welts
+- hives or welts

-- o tingling mouth
+- tingling mouth

 - o swelling of the face, lips & eyes

-- abdominal pain, vomiting and/or diarrhoea are mild to moderate symptoms; however, these are severe reactions to insects.
+- o abdominal pain, vomiting and/or diarrhoea are mild to moderate symptoms; however, these are severe reactions to insects.

 - Signs & symptoms of anaphylaxis are:

-- difficult/noisy breathing
+- o difficult/noisy breathing

-- swelling of the tongue
+- o swelling of the tongue

 - o swelling/tightness in the throat

-- difficulty talking and/or hoarse voice
+- o difficulty talking and/or hoarse voice

 - o wheeze or persistent cough

-- persistent dizziness or collapse (child pale or floppy).
+- o persistent dizziness or collapse (child pale or floppy).

-Anapen®: A type of adrenaline injector containing a single fixed dose of adrenaline.
+Anapen®: A type of adrenaline injector (refer to Definitions) containing a single fixed dose of adrenaline.
 The administration technique in an Anapen® is different to that of the EpiPen®.
 Three strengths are available: an Anapen® 250 and an Anapen® 300 and Anapen® 500, and each is prescribed according to a child's weight.
 The Anapen® 150 is recommended for a child weighing 7.5-20kg.
 An Anapen® 300 is recommended for use when a child weighs more than 20kg and Anapen® 500 may be prescribed for teens and young adults over 50kg.
-The child's ASCIA Action Plan for Anaphylaxis must be specific for the brand they have been prescribed (i.e. Anapen® or EpiPen®).
+The child's ASCIA Action Plan for Anaphylaxis (refer to Definitions) must be specific for the brand they have been prescribed (i.e. Anapen® or EpiPen®).